baishanmaple/simple_multimodal/README.md

     |-- main.py  # the main code
     |-- main_z.py  # obtains coefficient matrix z
     |-- main_h.py # obtains final layer embedding h

+|-- 实验五数据 # data to be trained and tested
+    |-- data/ # folder for texts and images, each sample has a unique text and a unique image, 4000 samples in sum
+    |-- train.txt # labels
+    |-- test_without_label.txt # samples to be tested
+|-- main.py # the main code
+|-- main_txt_only.py # models with only texts as input
+|-- main_img_only.py # models with only images as input
 ```

 ## Run pipeline for big-scale datasets